 Also relevant is the fact that there could be genetic vulnerabilities between mental illness and drug abuse.
 For example, people could have genes that predispose them to addiction to painkillers or other drugs and also to experiencing mental illnesses or disorders.

 Regardless of the causal effect or the link between mental illnesses/disorders common with painkiller treatment, integrated treatment is essential.

-At TRV, integrated treatment refers to treatment plans that don’t just address the addiction, but also mental illnesses or disorders that occur alongside the addiction.
+At The Recovery Village, integrated treatment refers to treatment plans that don’t just address the addiction, but also mental illnesses or disorders that occur alongside the addiction.
 This leads to better outcomes for clients because treatment focuses on underlying factors that might contribute to addiction.

 Inpatient residential rehab does cost money, and the price can range very significant, from around $2,000 for a 30-day program to up to $25,000 or more.
 Some of the factors that can contribute to how much rehab costs include where the facility is located, the length of time the person will be staying, the services and therapy they’ll have access to, and the needs of the individual.

 With the implementation of the Affordable Care Act, most insurance companies started offering fairly comprehensive mental and behavioral health coverage to members, and this often includes at least some level of coverage for rehab.
 For people wondering how much is drug rehab without insurance, the costs can be somewhat high because of the constant medical attention, supportive services, immersive therapy and residential environment.